Feedback: Very good at point of sale and delivery, but had to chase them about delivery dates. Better than expected quality

 With sweet corn and beans it needs to be a little warmer, at about 54 degrees, and by covering the ground in the garden with plastic sheeting 6 weeks before sowing you will find that this can increase the temperature accordingly.
 The plastic sheet will add warmth during the day and help to reduce heat loss at night.
 Sandy free-draining soil is best for warming early so if you have heavy soil then maybe raise the garden beds for better results.

 Clear plastic is best for this purpose however the addition of a layer of black polythene under the clear polythene will give the best results.
-Where ever possible try to utilise the area shaded by the garden shed as this will give the best results.
-About this time of year it's also a good idea to make any repairs to your garden shed or garden fence and to rectify the damage which may have occurred to these over the winter.
+Where ever possible try to utilise the area shaded by the garden house as this will give the best results.
+About this time of year it’s also a good idea to make any repairs to your garden shed or garden fence and to rectify the damage which may have occurred to these over the winter.
 A general tidy up is also a good idea so you can see your garden in a new light, in fact a good spring clean is always good advice during Spring.